snendev/wildchess/README.md

 Chess, checkmate is also a win condition.
 In Racing Kings Chess, any moves that attack the enemy king are impossible.
-Games such as [Sternhalma](https://en.wikipedia.org/wiki/Sternhalma) could be considered a game of star-shaped hexagonal chess given the correct piece specification, if all pieces were also Royal under a racing-type win condition.
+Games such as [Sternhalma](https://en.wikipedia.org/wiki/Sternhalma) could be considered a game of star-shaped hexagonal chess given the correct piece specification, with all pieces Royal and a "racing" win condition.
 (It would be cool to implement this much, but that might take a while.)

 ### Implementation